 Note that in the solutions mentioned above - all you can do is watch the output of your cable TV box from a PC.
 As the Sky box is only capable of outputting one channel at a time, you can't watch one channel on your PC, while watching another channel on your main telly.
 Two workarounds: 1) Get Sky Multiroom, or 2) consider getting a Hybrid PC TV receiver and connect a TV aerial - Assuming you can get a Freeview signal, you'll be able to watch Freeview channels on your PC.

-One other option exists - and that's to get a PC card that's got an onboard satellite decoder - with this, you take the feed direct from the dish into your PC card, bypassing the Sky box. the downside is that, as your PC doesn't have a subscription card slot, you can only view the free-to-view Sky channels.
+One other option exists - and that's to get a PC card that's got an onboard satellite decoder - with this, you take the feed directly from the dish into your PC card, bypassing the Sky box. the downside is that, as your PC doesn't have a subscription card slot, you can only view the free-to-view Sky channels.

 You'll find answers to some of your Sky questions on our Questions page, as well as in many of our podcasts